AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-ssl.md

 >[!NOTE]
 >
->Operations related to the SSL certificates are bound to third party products.
+>Operations related to the SSL certificates are bound to third-party products.
 They are not covered by the Adobe Platinum Maintenance and Support contract.

 ## Use SSL When Dispatcher Connects to AEM {#use-ssl-when-dispatcher-connects-to-aem}